 Being environmentally conscious is about making everyday choices that will make a large impact over time.
 An easy and obvious place to start is by reducing the amount of trash we create in the first place (goodbye, plastic laundry jugs!).

 Dropps is a solution for making laundry day more eco-friendly.
 Our packaging is designed with the intention of reducing single-use plastic.
-Our detergent pods are shipped directly to your door in recyclable, compostable, and repulpable boxes.
+Our detergent pods are shipped directly to your door in recyclable, biodegradable, and repulpable boxes.
 Our packaging also doubles as the shipping container, so there is no excess waste.
 So far, we’ve helped to keep over 2.5 million single-use plastic containers from ever being created, and thus, ending up as waste in our environment.

 Let's Break Down the Cost Savings